-A project vision, including purpose and need, should be developed and clearly documented with the involvement of project stakeholders early in the process.
+A project vision, including purpose and need, should be developed and clearly documented early in the process.
+Developing the project vision should include input from project stakeholders and multi-modal transportation plans adopted by MPOs and COGs.
 This vision should then guide the project development decisions.
 Project team members, from project planning, design, rights of way, construction, maintenance and traffic should appreciate the importance of each function and agree to the project vision in order to successfully achieve that vision.